FarisPalayi/Order-summary-component/README.md

 This project will be my last project where I focus on making the site cross-compatible with Internet Explorer Browser.
 Coding for IE is a nightmare and fortunately (and finally), Microsoft has officially declared its retirement.
 IE is no longer available in the newest Windows 11 as well.

+Being that said, **my next focus will be on learning web architectures and best practices**; especially in Js and CSS - or frontend code.
+Because, I still have no idea how to structure the code and how to architect its parts and how to effectively communicate from one part to another.
+Currently, I make those decisions solely based on my preferences and gut feelings.

+So, currently, I'm currently looking for resources to learn that.
+If you happen to know any good ones, I'd greatful if you can share that with me.

+Also, I'll be learning NuxtJS little by little.

 ### Useful resources

 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.